Cynary/sunshine-virtual-monitor/README.md

 pnputil /disable-device /deviceid root\iddsampledriver
 ```

-> [!NOTE]
-> Make sure the `C:\IddSampleDriver\option.txt` file exists (create it if it doesn't).
->
-> Open the file with notepad and write `1`, add a new line, save and close.
->
-> The custom resolutions/frame rates of your clients will automatically be updated in the file.

 ### Multi Monitor Tool

 Then, you'll need to download [MultiMonitorTool](https://www.nirsoft.net/utils/multi_monitor_tool.html) - make sure to place the extracted files in the same directory as the scripts.
 These scripts assume that the multi-monitor-tool in use is the 64-bit version - if you need the 32 bit version, you'll need to edit this line for the correct path: